 ‘Catalogue pages depicting jewellery and tools have been fancifully doctored to include severed sausagey fingers, ringed-through like felled trees, inside diamond rings, while DIY saws appear to have decapitated a series of crowned/dunce-capped women…Hopkins’s new narratives are, perhaps, more trashy, the means through which she undermines the authority of public material, more irreverent than we’re used to.
 While beauty and tactility play a part, as ever, in luring us to each surface, what we witness upon arrival is so much more than pretty’.
 Rebecca Geldard (3).

 In 2018 Hopkins made Flying Fox - a temporary commission and exhibition at CAMPLE LINE in rural Dumfriesshire.
 In 2017 she made Dance Number, a temporary artist wall commission outside the Mackintosh Building at Glasgow School of Art.
 In 2015/16 a group of 7 works were included in Dévider le reel at Les Abattoirs, FRAC Midi-Pyrenees.
 In 2014 Hopkins had a one-person exhibition Black Sea, White Sea as part of GENERATION, the celebration of 25 years of Contemporary Art in Scotland.
-In 2007 she was one of 6 artists to represent Scotland at the 52nd Venice Biennale.
-In 2005 she had a major one-person exhibition Freedom of Information at the Fruitmarket Gallery in Edinburgh.
+In 2007 she was one of 6 artists to represent Scotland at the 52nd Venice Biennale, and in 2005 she had a major one-person exhibition Freedom of Information at the Fruitmarket Gallery in Edinburgh.